Losing Trust in Pen and Paper? Here’re Some Alternative Asset Management Approaches

 3. It’s a process you and your team are comfortable with

-Pen and paper can be used for multiple purposes in a business, from maintenance activities to timekeeping.
-The main reason for this is that it is cost-effective and it’s easy to learn for new employees.
-The same goes for using pen and paper to manage assets.
+Pen and paper can be used for multiple purposes, from maintenance activities to timekeeping.
+The main reason is it’s cost-effective and easy to learn for new employees.
+Whereas others may highlight it as a resistance to change, your reasons for continuing to use pen and paper are justified:

 • It’s worked for years: Whether you’ve been manually managing your assets for 5, 10, or 20 years, using pen and paper has always worked.
 Essentially, if it’s worked for you this long, why can’t it keep working?